 - Minimum charge of Rs.
-150 per transaction will be charged by Axis Bank, ICICI bank and HDFC bank after 4 free transactions. - State Bank of India have revised various service charges on transaction and deposits
+150 per transaction will be charged by Axis Bank, ICICI bank and HDFC bank - after 4 free transactions.

-- as well as maintaining monthly average balance.
-It is applicable from April 1, 2017. - Cash deposit can be made only 3 times per month and beyond that an amount of RS.
-50 will charged for per transaction. - ATM transaction beyond free transaction will be charged RS.
-20 per transaction. - RBI tells that the bank refuse to exchange soiled or multilateral notes from people will have to pay a penalty of rupees 10,000.
+State Bank of India have revised various - service charges on transaction and deposits as well as maintaining monthly average balance.
+It is - applicable from April 1, 2017.
+Cash deposit can be made only 3 times per month and beyond that an amount of RS 50 will. - month and beyond that an amount of RS.
+50 will charged for per transaction.

+will be charged RS.
+20 per transaction.

+• RBI tells that the bank refuse to exchange soiled or multilateral notes from people will have to pay a